Test in a live environment

 In the realm of .NET development, managing dependencies efficiently is crucial for building scalable, maintainable, and testable applications.
 Dependency injection (DI) containers play a pivotal role in achieving these goals by facilitating the inversion of control (IoC) principle.
 Among the plethora of generic hosting mechanism libraries available, Autofac stands out as a feature-rich and extensible framework for .NET.

 In this article, we'll embark on a journey to explore Autofac .NET 6, unraveling its features and benefits to showcase practical examples of its usage.
-Later in this article, we will learn about IronPDF, a PDF generation library from Iron Software.
+Later in this article, we will learn about IronPDF, a powerful PDF generation library from Iron Software.
 We will also present a use case where Autofac.NET and IronPDF are used together.

 Autofac is an open-source IoC container for .NET that provides comprehensive support for dependency injection and component registration in apps like web APIs.
 Developed by Nicholas Blumhardt and maintained by a dedicated community, Autofac offers a robust and flexible solution for managing object lifetimes, resolving dependencies, and composing application components.